 In the meantime, kids are hanging off of carts, throwing tantrums for these colored eyeballs and it’s still difficult to see the appeal.
 Why are my kids so eager to dish out $12 of their own money for these little beads that eventually look like grapes with their skins peeled off?
 Yes, kids are weird and they like the weirdest things but what is it about sticking your body party in little jelly marbles?

 In the name of research, I did a Google search for “things to do with Orbeez,” and well, let’s just say, that’s an hour I won’t get back.
 You can make slime and add them to soap.
 You can put them in shaving cream or on top of light tables for sensory exploration.
 You can fill water tables and bathtubs with Orbeez (okay, is it just me or does an Orbeez-filled bathtub sound a little kinky to you?
 No?
 Just me?
 Okay then…).

+There are Orbeez bracelets and Orbeez ornaments, and then there is the super-creepy baby doll in an Orbeez bath.
 There are entire Pinterest boards devoted to Orbeez crafts, and I have to admit, flowers inside a vase filled with Orbeez is actually kind of cute.